chwnam/naran-boilerplate/includes/traits/README.md

 Naran boilerplace code (hereafter, CPBN.
 'CPBN' is a term used call the project itself, because every 'N-B-P-C' terms is going to be replaced.) defines some useful traits.

-## Trait for actions and filtrs in modules
+## Trait for actions and filters in modules
 Do like this in your module class:
 ```php
 <?php